HoujieXiong/EC463_Mimir/README-files/HARDWARE.md

 ### Assembling the Device
-When assmbing the device, we would first have our Raspberry Pi 4 (RPi 4), begin by setting it firmly in its customized 3D-printed case. <br>
+When assmbing the device, we would first have our Raspberry Pi 4 (RPi 4), begin by setting it firmly in its customized 3D-printed case.
+Once set into the case, the LiDAR camera is placed into its housing unit, and the RPi Camera is attached to its docking camera feed.
+Next we attach the USB C cord from the LiDAR camera to the RPi, and attach screws to the RPi Camera to mount the camera to the lid of the case.
+The USB microphone can be attached to the USB input.
+Once fastened, the lid of the case can be closed and USB C cord can be plugged into a local wall outlet.
+The user can then press the button to initiate the device. <br>

 <!-- Battery Terminal -->